If you enjoy shooting and want to take your game to the next level, a rifle scope will help you accomplish that.

 The ACSS reticle gives you such fast target acquisition at close range that this scope reduces the worry that your quarry will run away before you get a chance to sight in on it.
 You can never eliminate that worry, but any reduction to it helps any hunter, especially those who hunt at close range.

 This is a reliable, no-frills rifle scope.
 It works excellently at either the shooting range or while you’re out hunting with your .308.
+This is also our pick as the best scope for 22lr bench rest competition.
+Make sure you select the right caliber reticle!
+There are 10 options.
 Plus, it has everything you need without a lot of extras to get in your way.

 Hunters and target shooters like the fact that this is a very lightweight but durable scope.
 The focus range of 100 yards to as far as you can see is excellent, too, and works quite well out in the bush.